“You can Imagine...”

 Dr. Jeremy Richman has extensive research experience that spans the range from neuroscience and neuropsychopharmacology, to cardiovascular biology, diabetes, obesity, metabolic syndrome, immunology and inflammation, and kidney disease.
 He has worked in the drug discovery arena for over two decades and is passionate about helping people live happier and healthier lives.
 His hobbies include rock climbing, mountain biking, kung fu, and teaching children how to be healthy and happy.

 Following the murder of his daughter, Avielle, Dr. Richman and his wife, Jennifer Hensel, started the Avielle Foundation.
-It is his belief that through brain health research and initiatives, we can protect our loved ones and foster happier and stronger communities.
+It is his belief that through brain health research and education, we can protect our loved ones and foster happier and stronger communities.

 Jennifer Hensel is a multi-disciplinary scientist having worked in a number of research fields from clinical microbiology to molecular and cellular immunology and oncology.
 A hobby of Mrs. Hensel’s is reading about the history and public health implications of infectious diseases such as influenza, cholera, and the plague.
 Her practical experience ranges from bench scientist to regulatory medical writer.
 She is driven to answer the “whys” of disease pathology and as a result has a unique understanding of microbiology, parasitology, immunology, inflammation, and oncology.